Physical Medicine and Rehabilitation Residency Program

-TRISL is a free standing 96-bed comprehensive rehabilitation facility located a few blocks from the main campus of the Washington University School of Medicine and Becker Medical Library.
+TRISL is a free standing 96-bed comprehensive rehabilitation facility located a few blocks from the medical campus of the Washington University School of Medicine and Becker Medical Library.
 A multitude of inpatient and outpatient programs are available at TRISL.
-These programs form a solid teaching base for residents and medical students training.
+These programs form a solid teaching base for the training of residents and medical students.

-Comprehensive Rehabilitation Services are structured programmatically and comprise the following programs: Stroke Rehabilitation, Traumatic Brain Injury , Spine and Spinal Cord Injury, Bone and Joint Rehabilitation, Amputee and General Rehabilitation.
+Comprehensive Rehabilitation Services are structured programmatically and comprise the following programs: Stroke Rehabilitation, Traumatic Brain Injury, Spine and Spinal Cord Injury, Amputee and General Rehabilitation.

 Each program provides a continuum of rehabilitative care for inpatients and outpatients.
-Each program's medical and administrative leadership, program development, teaching and research activities are spearheaded by the Medical Director of the individual program.
+Each program's medical and administrative leadership, program development, teaching and research activities are spearheaded by the Program Lead faculty.
 Each program has a dedicated team of multidisciplinary rehabilitation professionals (rehabilitation nurses, physical and occupational therapists, social workers, recreational therapists, speech therapists, etc.) who provide highly specialized and comprehensive rehabilitation management.

 Specialty Rehabilitation Clinics Rotation

-This rotation is located at the Center for Advanced Medicine on Washington University Medical Campus.
+Specialty Rehabilitation Clinics are held at the Center for Advanced Medicine on the Washington University Medical Campus.

 Residents attend clinics and production labs at the local orthotic & prosthetic companies: Prosthetic & Orthotic Design and Hanger.
 They have an opportunity to work with very experienced practitioners and do hands-on evaluation, casting and fitting of orthotics and prosthetics.

-Residents on this rotation gain experience in cardiac exercise stress testing, rehabilitation exercise prescription, pulmonary function testing.
+Residents attend cardiac and pulmonary labs at Barnes-Jewish Hospital and gain experience in cardiac exercise stress testing, rehabilitation exercise prescription, pulmonary function testing.

-Residents rotate on a pediatric neuro-rehabilitation inpatient unit and attend outpatient clinics at St. Louis Children's hospital and Shriner's Hospital.
-Residents gain clinical skills and knowledge in diagnosis and rehabilitation management of a variety of conditions to include spinal cord and brain injury, cerebral palsy, spina bifida, scoliosis, hip dysplasia, and numerous other neuromuscular and musculoskeletal diseases.
+During these rotations residents gain clinical skills and knowledge in diagnosis and rehabilitation management of a variety of pediatric conditions to include spinal cord and brain injury, cerebral palsy, spina bifida, scoliosis, hip dysplasia, and numerous other neuromuscular and musculoskeletal diseases.

 All residents are required to submit review abstract to the "Rehab in Review" journal produced by the Emory University Department of Rehabilitation Medicine, which is distributed to many PM&R Departments in the US.